-St Jean Baptiste De La Salle
+St John Baptist De La Salle

-The spiritual development of students is at the centre of our purpose as a Catholic school.
-As part of the Diocese of Salford family of schools, we express our Welcome, Word, Worship, Welfare and Witness in all that we do:
+The spiritual development of students is at the centre of our purpose as a Catholic and Lasallian school.

-- Year 7 students take part in a retreat to explore their faith and cement new friendships at Savio House. - Students celebrate Year Group Masses throughout the year with our Advent celebrations and Lenten services in House Groups. - Voluntary retreats take place for students in other year groups at St Cassian's Centre in Kintbury. - The Ethos Leaders and Genesis Group are at the heart of the spiritual life of our school and are a model of collaborative ministry where staff and students work together as 'People of God'.
+- Year 7 students take part in a retreat to explore their faith and cement new friendships at Savio House. - Students celebrate Year Group Masses throughout the year as well as our Advent celebrations and Lenten services. - Voluntary retreats take place for students in other year groups at St Cassian's Centre in Kintbury. - Our Genesis Groups are at the heart of the spiritual life of our school and are a model of collaborative ministry where staff and students work together as 'People of God'. - Our Year 7 Welcome and Year 11 Leavers Masses celebrate the key events in the educational journey of our young people.